Byndyusoft/Byndyusoft.Data.Relational.QueryBuilder/README.md

 # Byndyusoft.Data.Relational.QueryBuilder [![Nuget](https://img.shields.io/nuget/v/Byndyusoft.Data.Relational.QueryBuilder.svg)](https://www.nuget.org/packages/Byndyusoft.Data.Relational.QueryBuilder/) [![Downloads](https://img.shields.io/nuget/dt/Byndyusoft.Data.Relational.QueryBuilder.svg)](https://www.nuget.org/packages/Byndyusoft.Data.Relational.QueryBuilder/)

-Library for query building.
+This library allows to create SQL queries.

 The main concept of the library is to avoid using string constants for column names in queries.
-This allows for more confident and peaceful code refactoring.
-Additionally, there is no need to constantly check if the standard (or non-standard) queries are written correctly.
+This would allow to be more confident and peaceful while performing code refactoring.
+Additionally, this can reduce the need to check if queries are written correctly.

-For standard queries that involve all columns (SELECT, UPDATE, INSERT), there is no need to worry about adding or deleting a new column.
+For standard queries that involve all columns (SELECT, UPDATE, INSERT), you won't need to worry about adding or deleting a new column.

 Below are the descriptions of standard use cases.